Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AWe're going to meet up with them today.

-Speaker ABut no, they can't make it.
+Speaker ABut no, they can't.

 Speaker ASo they're coming down tomorrow.